 Resealable bags are one of our essentials for packing.
 Find out more tips in our blog post, Everyday Items for Traveling.

 One of the ingenious suitcase packing hacks to save space is to actually wear your bulkiest items on travel days.
 In fact, this is one of the top Carry On Only travel hacks.
 Rather than using valuable luggage space to pack your coat and boots, wear them on the plane!
 Tie a sweatshirt around your waist or wear layers that can easily be removed once seated on the plane.

-Pro Tip: You can also save space by tying your shoes to the outside of your bag – and if you carry a water bottle, clip it to the exterior of your bag if possible…or better yet, travel with a collapsible water bottle.
+Pro Tip: Another one of the travel packing hacks that can save space inside your luggage is tying your shoes to the outside of your carry on bag.
+This also applies if you carry a water bottle…simply clip it to the exterior of your bag if possible…or better yet, travel with a collapsible water bottle.

 Over-packing is a downfall for many travelers – it certainly was for me when I was a novice traveler.
 But I have learned what an absolute drag over-packing can be.
 It can weigh you down (literally) when lugging your suitcase through an airport, down a cobblestone street and up the stairs of a boutique hotel.

 One of the best life hacks for traveling and packing – or rather not over-packing – is to simply commit to packing in a carry on size suitcase.
 By limiting the amount of room you have, you will be less tempted to over pack, which is much more sensible!
 We discuss more specific carry on packing hacks later in the post!